ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 reasonably easily migrated.
 However, we don't think this change would be appropriate for C++0x at this late date, so we're not proposing it.

+FIXME: Add some discussion about implementation freedom with noexcept(true).

 Proposed Changes to Standard Wording
 ************************************